microsoft/MixedReality-WorldLockingTools-Samples/Advanced/QRSpacePins/QRSpacePins.md

 QRSubScene is identical to QRSpacePins, with one significant exception.
 Whereas QRSpacePins aligns the entire Unity coordinate space to put the virtual QR codes at the physical QR markers, QRSubScene applies that transformation only to the root of the Household subtree of the scene graph.

 It accomplishes this using the AlignSubtree script placed on the Household node.
 See the [AlignSubScene sample](../AlignSubScene/AlignSubScene.md), which explores alignment of independent coordinate spaces with the physical world in greater detail.
-For further details on the AlignSubtree script, consult the [World Locking Tools for Unity documentaton](https://microsoft.github.io/MixedReality-WorldLockingTools-Unity/DocGen/Temp/api/Microsoft.MixedReality.WorldLocking.Examples.AlignSubtree.html?q=alignsubtree).
+For further details on the AlignSubtree script, consult the [World Locking Tools for Unity documentation](https://microsoft.github.io/MixedReality-WorldLockingTools-Unity/DocGen/Temp/api/Microsoft.MixedReality.WorldLocking.Examples.AlignSubtree.html?q=alignsubtree).

-## Special controls:
+## Special controls

-### Speech commands:
+### Speech commands

 | Command              | Result
 |----------------------|------------------------------------------------------